Foreign object damage: Engine and airframe designs which avoid FOD

-FOD damage examples
+Examples

 Vehicle tire track-in

 Debris is often trapped in the treads of tires from vehicles coming onto an airfield.
 Types of debris trapped in a vehicle tire can include rocks, mud, stones, loose hardware (screws, washers, bolts, etc.) and many other forms of small materials.
-These can be crew & fuel trucks, maintenance vehicles and many others that inadvertently bring and deposit debris around a flight line.
-These types of FOD are very difficult to track and manage once they are introduced into the airfield.
-The debris can then easily be picked up by jet engine intake, engine blast and prop/rotor draft.
-This material, once loose around operational aircraft, can lead to serious safety concerns including personnel injury and equipment/property damage.
+These can be crew and fuel trucks, maintenance vehicles and many others that inadvertently bring debris to a flight line and deposit it there.
+These types of FOD are very difficult to track and manage once they are introduced onto the airfield.
+A jet engine intake, engine blast, and propeller or helicopter rotor draft then can pick up the debris easily.
+This material, once loose around operational aircraft, can lead to serious safety concerns, including personnel injury and equipment and property damage.

 Runway debris

 The crash of a Concorde, Air France Flight 4590, at Charles de Gaulle Airport near Paris on 25 July 2000 was caused by FOD; in this case a piece of titanium debris on the runway which had been part of a thrust reverser that had fallen from a Continental Airlines McDonnell Douglas DC-10 during takeoff about four minutes earlier.
+The debris strike caused a tire to explode.
+Rubber debris from the tire struck the wing, rupturing a fuel tank and starting a severe fire leading to loss of control.
 All 100 passengers and nine crew on board the flight, as well as four people on the ground, were killed.

 A Gates Learjet 36A, registration number N527PA, was taking off from Newport News/Williamsburg International Airport in Virginia on March 26, 2007, when the crew heard a loud "pop".
 Aborting the takeoff, the crew tried to control the "fishtailing" and activate the drogue parachute.
 The parachute did not work and the Learjet ran off the runway, its tires blown.
 Airport personnel reported seeing rocks and pieces of metal on the runway after the accident.
 The National Transportation Safety Board said that the accident was caused by FOD on the runway.
 Failure of the drogue parachute contributed to the accident.